-The values of certain attributes can be set in the configuration environment, but they can also be changed by the user at run time.
+Certain attribute values can be set in the configuration environment, but they can also change at run time.
 As a result, the values of these attributes can differ between the run-time and configuration environments.
-These attribute types are:
+These types of attribute writeability are: